 There is no smoking or alcohol allowed in the park.
 Kōkeʻe Lodge sells beer, wine and liquor that may only be consumed inside the restaurant.

 ACCOMODATIONS & WHAT TO BRING

 Accommodations are rustic.
 There will be kitchens, showers and toilets available.
 Those staying in beds must bring all your own bedding.
+You can rent a bedroll from us here.
 For those camping, you must bring your own tent and bedding.
 Rain gear and warm clothes are a must.
 The cold and wet up here cannot be emphasized enough.
 A headlamp or flashlight is advised.

 The area is densely forested and thus expect mountain critters and foliage.
 There are many wild boar, deer, goats and chickens in the park as well as some of the rarest forest birds endemic to Kauaʻi.
 Expect fallen trees, mud and slick, rocky and unstable ground.
 Also expect rats, cats, insects and spiders.

 The nearest services are in Waimea, 16 miles down a steep and winding mountain road.
 Food will be available 8am-8pm at the Kōkeʻe Lodge.
-Meal plans are still available for reservation.
-If you wish to prepare your own meals, there will be kitchen space available, but you must bring all your own food.
-Plan to stock up in Waimea on your way up the mountain.
+Meal plans are available for reservation here.

 THIS IS ZERO WASTE EVENT.
 Kōkeʻe is a sacred place and we are blessed to be able to appreciate it.
 PICK UP ALL OF YOUR TRASH.
 LEAVE EVERY SITE CLEANER THAN WHEN YOU ARRIVED.